-In English we will be starting the year celebrating Roald Dahl's 100th birthday.
-We will also be developing our reading and writing skills through books such as Varjak Paw and comprehension texts on a variety of topics.
+In English we will be starting the year with a book about a boy called Ruskin.
+We will also be developing our reading and writing skills through a range of both short films and longer chapter books.
+We will be using active reading skills to work on our comprehension of texts on a variety of topics.
 In Maths we will be focussing on a range of key skills; developing written methods, increasing speed, increasing our knowledge of shapes, measures and data.
 Whenever possible we link Maths to real life situations.

 Click on the link below to see what else we will be getting up to, by looking at our our curriculum map.
-We are on cycle B.
+We are on cycle A.

 We are also very fortunate this year to be learning how to play a variety of brass instruments.
 Once we have learnt a tune or two we will invite parents in for a short concert.